Yves Fortier (ambassador): Canadian Ambassador to the United Nations

 After Fortier turned down the appointment to the Supreme Court, Mulroney instead offered to appoint him as Canada's Ambassador and Permanent Representative to the United Nations.
 Fortier accepted the position and served for four years, from 1988 to 1992.
 From 1989 until 1990, he was also Canada's representative to the UN Security Council and in October 1989 was the President of the Security Council.
 Fortier was Canada's principal delegate to four sessions of the General Assembly, including serving as Vice-President at one of those sessions.

 The role of ambassador at the United Nations was much more to his taste than a judicial appointment would have been.
 He was constantly using his skills as an advocate and mediator, advancing Canada's position while responding to initiatives from the ambassadors of other countries.
-He also acknowledged that his personal connection to the Prime Minister was of great assistance.
+He also acknowledged that his personal connection to Mulroney was of great assistance.
 He summed up his term as being at the right place at the right time: "During my term in New York, the Berlin Wall came down, the Soviet Union broke up, we went through the first Gulf War, Nelson Mandela was released — how wonderful it was to meet him!
 Let's say that all this gave me exposure to some outstanding matters."

 Five years after his term as ambassador ended, Fortier was invited to give the annual O.D.
 Skelton Lecture organized by the federal Department of Foreign Affairs (now Global Affairs Canada).
-In his address, he gave a retrospective on his time at the United Nations and his opinion on the value of the organization.
-He concluded that the United Nations served an increasingly important role in the international community.
+In his address, he gave a retrospective on his time at the UN and his opinion on the value of the organization.
+He concluded that the UN served an increasingly important role in the international community.
 In his opinion, international issues are too large and too complex for any one nation to solve.
-Multilateral solutions are necessary, and the United Nations provides the avenue for such solutions to be found.
-Fortier also emphasized that Canada has an important role to play at the United Nations: Canada's views are solicited and do count.
-Fortier rejected the popular myth that the United Nations is mainly dominated by dictators and petty tyrants.
-He also suggested that Canada's participation in the United Nations helps to free Canada from dominance by the United States.
-Overall, Fortier said that he had become almost a missionary in speaking for the good played by the United Nations.
+Multilateral solutions are necessary, and the UN provides the avenue for such solutions to be found.
+Fortier also emphasized that Canada has an important role to play at the UN: Canada's views were solicited and did count.
+Fortier rejected the popular myth that the UN is mainly dominated by dictators and petty tyrants.
+He also suggested that Canada's participation in the UN helps to free Canada from dominance by the United States.
+Overall, Fortier said that he had become almost a missionary in speaking for the good played by the UN.